petervdpas/goop2/docs/plan-public-bridge.md

 # Plan: Public Site Bridge

+> Question/Requirements
-> Question/Requirement: Is the bridge running on its own port and is it hiding `/p/<peer-id>/`?
+> - Is the bridge running on its own port and is it hiding `/p/<peer-id>/`?
+> - What if you run multiple peers on the same machine?
+The public_addr js code must scan if port not already open.

 ## Summary